Skip to main content

 Setup

-Vercel Cron sends GET requests by default, while the dispatch endpoint is POST-only.
-The standard workaround is a small GET-to-POST shim handler at the Vercel route, which forwards the request to the framework endpoint.
+Vercel Cron sends GET requests by default, while the dispatch endpoint is POST-only. @flow-state-dev/vercel/schedules ships a helper that bridges the two:

 vercel.json: